 Rebuilding your credit and increasing your credit score is a priority, especially if your future goals include a major purchase, like a home or a car, renting a new apartment or condo, or applying for a business loan.
 Your strategy for rebuilding your credit and increasing your score will depend on what caused you to have a low credit score in the first place.

-How long does it take to you to improve your credit score?
+How long does it take for you to improve your credit score?
 With something like a bankruptcy or judgement (a debt resulting from a lawsuit), there's not much you can do other than wait for the information to fall off your credit report — which can take at least six years.

 However, ensuring that your future debt payments are made on time can be a quick win and help you start to improve your credit score, especially if you’re still building up your credit history.